deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 }
 ```

-The `unsigned long long` variable `createthreadAddress` will be filled with the address of `CreateThread`. `unsigned long long` is a 64-bit (at least) value, which is the size of a memory address on a 64-bit address.
+The `unsigned long long` variable `createthreadAddress` will be filled with the address of `CreateThread`. `unsigned long long` is a 64-bit value, which is the size of a memory address on a 64-bit address.
 Although `KERNEL32$GetProcAddress` has a prototype with a return value of `FARPROC`, we need the address to actually be of the type `unsigned long long`, `DWORD64`, or similar, to allow us to properly copy this address into the routine with `mycopy`.
 The next goal is to move the address of `CreateThread` into RAX.
 After this, we will perform a `call rax` instruction, which will kick off the routine.
 This can be seen below.

 ```c
 // mov rax, CreateThread